How to Etch a Candy Tin with Saltwater and Electricity

 Mix table salt into a glass or plastic bowl of warm water until you can dissolve no more in it.
 Remove the negative terminal's wire, leaving the positive terminal's wire attached.
 Lay the positive wire's end in the saltwater bath.

 Step Eight: Attach the Second Wire to the Battery and Submerge the Tin

 Set one stripped end of the negative wire into the saltwater bath.
 Then set the tin into saltwater bath so the side to be etched is in the water above the negative wire end and touching it.
 Then attach the negative wire to the negative battery terminal.
 This will make a stream of bubbles come up from the wire's tip under the tin.
 This is normal and desired.

 The gas made is hydrogen which is flammable so perform this part of the project away from open flame and in a well ventilated area.

 Allow the tin to sit there over the bubbling negative wire for five to ten minutes then remove the negative wire from the battery.

 Step Ten: Remove It from the Bath and Dry It Off

 Remove the tin from the saltwater bath and dry it off.
-Then scrub off the crayon wax and polish it with the fine-grit sandpaper.
+Then scrub off the crayon wax with a washcloth and polish it with the fine-grit sandpaper.
 Wash it gently with warm water to remove any metal dust and dry it gently with a towel.